sethforprivacy/sethforprivacy.com/content/posts/foss-donations.md

 As I've been working on building out my own approach to privacy and self-sovereign infrastructure, I've been struck by just how many projects and organizations accept Monero donations to help fund their operations and development.

-Donating in Monero not only is a great use-case for private, fungible money like Monero, it increases these projects investment in Monero and shows people the power of Monero and the ethos of it's community.
+Donating in Monero not only is a great use-case for private, fungible money like Monero, it increases these projects investment in Monero and shows people the power of Monero and the ethos of its community.

 # Monero